- CASE FILES

 When you dug them out, supposedly Semen Zolotaryov had a notebook in one hand, and in another pencil?

 - Yes, the memory of the episode with a notebook made a big impression on me.
 Because Colonel Ortyukov, who directed the searches, somehow behaved inadequately.
 He jumped like a madman when he saw that there was a notebook in the hands of one of the bodies.
 We couldn’t say who that was.
 We didn’t know the guys, and they were practically unrecognizable.
 So, Ortyukov grabbed the notebook and began to turn the pages, and I stood beside him.
-She flipped back and forth, but it is empty.
-And Ortyukov cursed in his heart, I do not remember words exactly, but he said, approximately, something like: "Ah, slug, couldn’t write anything ...".
+He flipped the pages back and forth, but they were blank.
+And Ortyukov cursed under his breath, I don't remember his words exactly, but he said something like: "Ah, slug, couldn’t write anything ...".

 The book was submerged in the water.
 Maybe it blurred the records?